|

 factors that align with both the operational needs of pharmaceutical

-manufacturers and the preferences of consumers.
+manufacturers and consumer preferences.
 The major factors driving the dominance of plastics and

 polymers in pharmaceutical packaging are their cost-effectiveness.
 Compared to